Gun chronograph: History

 The Bashforth screens were made with several threads and series connected switches.
 A projectile passing through a screen would break one or more threads, the broken thread caused a switch to momentarily (about 20 ms) interrupt a current as the switch arm moved from its weighted position to its unweighted position, and the momentary interruption would be recorded on a paper chart.

 The first electronic ballistic chronograph was invented by Kiryako ("Jerry") Arvanetakis in the 1950s.
 As consulting engineer under contract by NACA (later NASA), he was asked to find a way to accurately measure the velocity of various projectiles fired at hyper-velocities into a variety of engineered materials in anticipation of crewed space flight.
 His first design was an open rectangular frame of square aluminum tubing with a screen of fine copper wire at both ends.
 Breaking the first wire started charging a capacitor, breaking the second wire stopped it.
 Measuring the accumulated voltage and knowing the rate of charge the elapsed time could be accurately calculated.

 Modern chronograph

-The modern chronograph consists of two sensing areas framed by rods topped by diffusing screens or artificial lighting above (or below) optical sensors that detect the passage of the bullet.
+The modern chronograph consists of two sensing areas framed by rods topped by diffusing screens or artificial lighting above (or below) along with optical sensors that detect the passage of the bullet.
 The time it takes the bullet to travel the distance between the sensors is measured electronically from which velocity is calculated and displayed.

 Advanced ballistic chronographs include a type employing Doppler radar to measure bullets in free flight at various distances; another is a device mounted at the end of a barrel, which uses magnetic field sensors for the measurement of a bullet's velocity as it exits the muzzle.